Alishrf/mysql-workWithDatabase-EasyScript-CRUD/2-CRUDTable.md

 ```

-* Retriew data with limi 2
+* Retriew data with limit 2

 ```
 SELECT * FROM test.student limit 2;